-VA places the onus on each facility to ensure they are partnering with and marketing employment opportunities to external organizations such as state and local Disability Committees, Commissions, Department of Labor, and organizations as well as the disability offices at local colleges and universities.

-In FY 2020, the VA's Section 504 Policy was published to ensure the accessibility of programs and activities conducted by the VA are in compliance alignment with Section 504 of the Rehabilitation Act of 1973, as amended (29 U.S. Code § 794).
+VA places the onus on each facility to ensure they are partnering with and marketing employment opportunities to external organizations such as state and local Disability Committees, Commissions, DOL and organizations as well as the disability offices at local colleges and universities.
+In FY 2020, VA's Section 504 Policy was published to ensure the accessibility of programs and activities conducted by VA are in compliance with Section 504 of the Rehabilitation Act of 1973, as amended (29 U.S.C. § 794).